outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - add to solution automation workflows

+      - predict interactivity & interaction output of structures to find interactive structures to use as components to connect
+        - interactivity based on:
+          - whether a component can use/identify/process/store structures of the other
+          - whether structural alignments/similarities/matches exist between the structures so they can attain emergent attributes like position and form structures of coordination & combination
+          - whether structures have variations on the same interaction level
       - find generative structures of solution success cause structures & apply to find/derive/generate solution structures likely to be successful
         - solution success cause structures like:
           - 'this solution fulfilled more general optimization or specific solution metrics'